Maharani Kottai: Production

 After making a Telugu film titled Win featuring Jai Akash, Vinod Kumar began making Maharani Kottai in Tamil and cast Richard and actress Annie Prince Nag in the lead roles.
 Annie had previously competed as a beauty pageant, and the film marked her acting debut.
 Veteran actors Senthil, Ganesh and Thyagu played supporting roles in the film.
 The film was produced by Singapore-based Subramaniam and Thanamalar as a joint venture for Dhanamalar Creations.

 Soundtrack

 The film's audio launch was hold on 20 September 2014.
 The soundtrack had songs composed by U. K. Murali.

 Release and reception

 The film had a theatrical release across Tamil Nadu on 16 December 2016.
-A critic from Iflicks noted "director Vinothkumar has tried to give a horror movie that doesn’t create the expected impact except for the climax scene".
 A reviewer from Maalai Malar called the film "not scary" and gave the film a negative review.
 The reviewer from Dinamalar called the film "logic-less".